Browse the Guide:

 refrigerators.
 Includes correspondence with department store managers,

 government agencies, and women's organizations.
-Finding aid available in EAD on the Virginia Heritage Project database.
-Ms63-001.
+Finding aid available online.
+Ms1963-001.

 VIRGINIA IRON, COAL AND COKE COMPANY.
 RECEIPTS, 1902-1909.
 0.1 cu. ft.
 Mineral company operating several plants in Southwest Virginia.
 Receipts for various purchases made by the company.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-046.

 VIRGINIA GENERAL ASSEMBLY.
 TRANSPORTATION BILLS (1848, 1858).
 0.1 cu. ft.
 Contains five bills from the Virginia General Assembly relating to turnpikes around Wythe and Grayson, Virginia and the associated companies.
 Bills specified how the incorporated company was to be set up, the increase of stock, relief of fines, and the authorization to complete the project.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-064.

 VIRGINIA JUNIOR ACADEMY OF SCIENCE.
 RECORDS, 1931-99.
 8.0 cu. ft.